diegovalle/Reproductive-Variance/readme.md

 Possible Problems
 -----------------

+- Some men don't recognize their children
+- Non-paternity events, where the child's biological father is someone other than who it is presumed to be
 - The upper bound for the number of kids recorded in the world values survey is 8, this would skew the variance ratio in favor of women
 - Men are older on average when they have their first child.
-I set a cutoff age of 33 since at that age the regression between age and number of children was no longer significant
+I set a cutoff age of 33 since at that age the regression between age and number of children was no longer significant.
+I would have prefered something like 50, but sample size issues prevented me from doing it.
 - Sample size (especially in less developed countries), this would tend to increase the error of the variance ratio
 - According to Sarah Hrdy in _Mother Nature_, the children of men in polygamous marriage are more likely to die, I would expect them to be less likely to be recorded.
 This would skew the variance ratio in favor of women